tinymce/tinymce-docs/enterprise/check-spelling/server.md

 #### Entering Origins

-The origins are matched by protocol, host name and port.
-So you may need a combination of all three, depending on which browser /s  you use.
-If you are serving the editor and services from `http://localhost` & port 80, then the list of origins should have an entry for `http://localhost` and any other servers with ports, like so:
+The origins are matched by protocol, host name, and port.
+You may need a combination of all three, depending on which browser you use.
+If you are serving the editor and services from `http://localhost:80`, then the list of origins should have an entry for `http://localhost:80` and any other servers with ports, like so:

 ````
 ephox{